DynamicaLab/data-dynalearn/README.md

 # data-dynalearn

-Processing of the Covid-19 dataset for the "Deep learning of contagion dynamics on complex networks".
+Datasets and associated scripts used in the article [_Deep learning of contagion dynamics on complex networks_].

 ## Datasets
-Here, we show how the Covid-19 dataset in processed using the raw datasets.
+We show how the Covid-19 dataset is processed from the raw datasets.
 Two files are needed and are located in the `raw-dataset` directory of the repository:

 ### Number of cases
 - raw file: `cases-timeseries-20210327.csv`